Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Rotate Access Keys of Storage Account for Service Fabric logs.md

 ## Modify using ARM Template

+### Validate current configuration

+Use the following steps to validate current configuration of Service Fabric resource and VMSS extension.
+Use [Microsoft.Compute virtualMachineScaleSets](https://learn.microsoft.com/azure/templates/microsoft.compute/virtualmachinescalesets) and [Microsoft.ServiceFabric clusters](https://learn.microsoft.com/azure/templates/microsoft.servicefabric/clusters) for reference.

 1. Verify current Virtual Machine Scale Set (VMSS) Service Fabric extension storage configuration.
     * In the Service Fabric VM Extension section, verify there are two storage keys configured and 'StorageAccountKey2' refers to key2 of storage account.
-If you have configured only one key 'StorageAccountKey1', add a second key 'StorageAccountKey2'.
+If configured with only one key 'StorageAccountKey1', add a second key 'StorageAccountKey2'.

         ```json
         "virtualMachineProfile": {